-Note: This review was originally featured in the Holiday 2013 issue of the magazine
+Note: This feature was originally featured in the March 2014 issue of the magazine.

 Naming a PC isn’t an easy task.
 It’s hard enough when you’re talking about your personal PC (Betsy, Svetlana, or Jabba work well), but when you’re a company selling a new model, Marketing 101 says the name should imbue magic and convince consumers to pony up.

 For those who haven’t kept up with current events: Late last year AMD launched its all-new Hawaii GPUs, starting with its flagship Radeon R9 290X that featured a blower-type cooler designed by AMD.
 In testing, it ran hotter than any GPU we’ve ever tested, hitting 94 C at full load, which is about 20 C higher than normal.
 AMD assured everyone this was no problemo, and that the board was designed to run those temps until the meerkats came home.
 It was stable at 94 C, but the GPU throttled performance at those temps.
 The stock fan was also a bit loud at max revs, so though the card offered kick-ass performance, it was clearly being held back by the reference cooler.